13 Most Useless Ways Bad Bosses Waste Your Time

 bnenin/Adobe work meeting

-A good manager should be contributing much more time to your team’s management and well-being than presenting a perfect public-facing image.
+A good manager should contribute much more time to your team’s management and well-being than presenting a perfect public-facing image.

 Waiting too long to address a problem